zbo14/zbo14.github.io/_pages/resume.md

 ## Work Experience

-### Starry, Software Engineer // *Jun 2018 - Present*
+### Starry, Software Engineer // *Jun 2018 - Feb 2020*
 - Wrote code for and provided code review on several internal projects
-- Developed software library that made symmetric encryption/decryption more convenient for team
+- Developed software library that made symmetric encryption more convenient
 - Implemented SNMP service to fetch and modify configuration for field hardware
-- Learned how to write clean code, weigh engineering decisions, and write full-coverage tests
+- Learned how to weigh engineering decisions and write full-coverage tests

 ### Ujo Music, Software Engineer // *Jun 2017 - Nov 2017*
 - Worked on project for querying/persisting linked metadata (IPLD) and media to IPFS